doblerone/QA-DKRZ_FPSCONV/README.rst

 The Quality Assurance tool QA-DKRZ developed at DKRZ checks conformance of meta-data of climate simulations given in `NetCDF` format with conventions and rules of projects.
-At present, checking of CF Conventions, CMIP5, and CORDEX is supported.
+At present, checking of CF Conventions, CORDEX, CMIP5, and CMIP6, the latter with the option to run PrePARE.py (D. Nadeau, LLNL, https://cmor.llnl.gov) is supported.
+The check results are summarised in json-formatted files.

 .. note:: The QA tool is still in a testing stage.